 - First Look Evaluations last for 30 minutes.

 - Explorers do not sign any form of paperwork for the “First look Evaluations”.
 We ask them to keep the discussions to themselves, and we believe they are very good about honoring that.
 But there is no offical “confidentialty” agreement with your company.

-- Representatives of the company can not attend the First Look Evaluation (but the entire thing is audio recorded).
+- Representatives of the company can not attend the First Look Evaluation in person (but the entire thing is audio recorded).